 THE PROMISE: We want you to be happy with every Sierra product you purchase.
 Period.
-Complete and return the enclosed owner registration card, and we will be able to serve you better if you contact us with a problem.
-If you are unhappy with one of our software products for any reason, you can return it for an exchange or full refund within 30 days of purchase.
+Complete and return the enclosed owner registration card, and we'll be able to serve you better.
+If you're unhappy with one of our software products for any reason, you can return it for an exchange or refund within 30 days of purchase.
 (If it was purchased retail, please include the original sales receipt.)
-Note: this policy applies to the original owner only.